vatpac-technology/sops/docs/enroute/brisbane/ISA.md

 ### Reclassifications
 === "SG CTR"
-	The restricted airspace around YPWR is classified as Class G by default, and is only reclassified as controlled airspace when **SGA** is online.
+	The restricted airspace around YBSG is classified as Class G by default, and is only reclassified as controlled airspace when **SGA** is online.
 When **SGA** is offline, the area remains Class G, and is administered by ARA.

 ## Departure and Arrival Procedures